-Excessively hard water isn’t always the best thing to water your plants with.
-Hard water is overly calcareous, meaning that it contains significant amounts of calcium carbonate (also known as chalk or lime).
-This can cause limescale deposits to develop - this is the same stuff as you might see building up in your home, around taps and sinks etc.
+Hard water isn’t always the best thing to give your plants.
+Hard water is overly calcareous, meaning that it contains significant amounts of calcium carbonate (also known as lime).
+This can cause limescale deposits to develop - this is the same residue you might see building up around taps and sinks.

-Using hard water on your plants is not always an issue, but some plants are much more sensitive to this than others, and can actually end up being damaged by the water.
-This will show up usually as marks on the leaves
+Using hard water on your plants is not usually an issue, but some plants are much more sensitive to this than others.
+Lime sensitive plants can end up with stunted in growth or even wilt if minerals begin to build up in the soil.

 WHAT TO DO NOW

 Any leaf damage, or discolored leaves won't heal, but if they still have some green, you can leave them on the plant.

 In bad cases, or if you believe your lime sensitive plant has got too much lime buildup in the soil, you can repot it in new soil appropriate for your plant.

 To prevent lime buildup in the future, use distilled water or rainwater for your most sensitive plants.
 Flushing the soil now and then and using regular tap water can also help prevent buildup in less sensitive species.

 Note!
 You should not use softened water on your plants as this is treated with salt.
 You may not see decline right away, but your plants will slowly decline and weaken as the salts build up.

 WHAT IF I ONLY HAVE ACCESS TO HARD WATER?
 If you live somewhere with hard water, it may be a good idea to invest in a water purifier, as this will help to filter out the excess minerals in your water - a bonus for both you and your plants!
 A regular pitcher filter will decrease the minerals present in the water, but not eliminate them entirely.
 Rain water is also a great alternative for sensitive plants.